A Simple Medical School Admissions Timeline

 6. Send update letters and letters of intent/interest after completing interviews/getting placed on the waitlist, if accepted and appropriate.

 7. Review admissions and financial aid decisions.
 Negotiate financial aid packages.
+If you haven’t already, start applying to medical school scholarships.

-8. Attend second look and admit weekend activities.
+8. Attend Second Look and Admit Weekend activities.

 April